DefinitionThis section has been translated automatically.

 Dupilumab has been approved for moderate to severe atopic dermatitis since September 2017.
 This was followed by a marketing authorisation extension for adolescents aged 12 years and over and children aged 6 years and over for severe atopic dermatitis.

-Initially, 2 injections of 300mg s.c. are injected.
-The maintenance dose is 300mg s.c. every 2 weeks.
-Dupilumab should be stored in a refrigerator at 2-8°C.
+Initially, 2 injections of 300mg or 200mg s.c. are injected.
+The maintenance dose is 300mg or 200 mg s.c. every 2 weeks.
+Dupilumab should be stored in the refrigerator at 2-8°C.

 Efficacy has been demonstrated over 52 weeks.